megascatterbomb/mega_mod/README.md

 Installation:
 - Copy the contents of the repo to `tf/scripts/vscripts`
 - Add `script_execute mega_mod/main.nut` to the end of your server.cfg
-- You can comment out any mods you don't want to use for within `main.nut`
+- You can disable any mods you don't want to use by modifying `scriptdata/mega_mod_config.txt` after loading the mod once.

 Feature-specific cvars for vscript_convar_allowlist:
 - `sv_allow_point_servercommand` if you want to use gamemode-specific cfgs.